Changissnz/internet_insecurity_of_today/README.md

       conceptualizations of equality and also, the fiat collective looting under "equity" appeals.
 Merit systems become depressed through institutional mass acceptance.
-Some are skeptical of universally appealling rhetoric, and some further confirm their biases by what transpired to them, right there in the hometown or nation, under the loose principles encouraged by the "universal".
+Some are skeptical of universally appealling rhetoric, and some further confirm their biases by what transpired to them, right there in their hometown or nation, under the loose principles encouraged by the "universal".
     - The political actor, Andrew Yang, proposes something called universal basic income, which if implemented under twisted presumptions for partial executive command, would